inr-kit/numjuggler/help/mode.rst

 EXECUTION MODES
 ---------------

-The "--mode" argument defines the execution mode of the script.
+The ``--mode`` argument defines the execution mode of the script.
 It can have the following string values:

 renum:
     The default mode.
-Cells, surfaces, materials and universes are renamed according to the -c, -s, -m, -u or --map command line options.
+Cells, surfaces, materials and universes are renamed according to the -c, -s, -m, -u or ``--map`` command line options.
 The original MCNP input file is not modified, the input file with renamed elements is written to standard output.